bladewing/XSS-Validator/.junie/guidelines.md

 - Keep dependencies up to date
 - Document all dependencies in pyproject.toml
 - Use consistent dependency versions across development environments
+- Key dependencies include:
+  - FastAPI for the API framework
+  - Playwright for browser automation and XSS testing
+  - pytest for testing
+  - uvicorn for serving the API

 ## Code Quality